 Some individuals also simply don’t like the Costco atmosphere.
 While the lines are efficient, they’re generally long, especially if you’re shopping after work or over the weekend.
 If you can fit it into your schedule, consider going right when they open.

 Costco also has a no-frills environment, which largely accounts for their low prices.
 Still, you are shopping at a warehouse club with a lot of concrete and fluorescent lighting.

-Finally, with limited employees on the floor to help direct you through the warehouse, it may take you a while to find what you’re looking for, especially when you first start going.
+Finally, with limited employees on the floor, it may take a while for you to find what you’re looking for, especially at first.
 Allow yourself ample time to navigate your way and be sure to avoid too many impulse buys.
 Otherwise, you could be shocked at your total when you finally reach the checkout line!

 Can you shop at Costco without a membership?

 The Costco Shop Card allows non-members to shop at any Costco location.
 Costco Shop Cards must be given to you by a Costco member as they are the only ones that can purchase them.
 There are no restrictions on what they can be used for.

 People who love Costco really love Costco.
 How can you find out if you’re one of them?
 Unfortunately, there’s no trial period to test out your new Costco membership, but you can ask to cancel it if you’re not satisfied.